robrbecker/dart-js-interop-example/README.md

 A basic example of publishing a library to JS using the beta JS interop stuff

 # Try it out
-- ReReq: Have dart installed
+- PreReq: Have dart installed
 - Clone the repo
 - cd to the repo
 - `pub get` to get dependencies